 Sixteen saw a year-long study abroad in Germany and an infusion of relentless independence.
 Adolescent perception was kicked into overdrive and writing made a home in her bones.
 Ambition fueled a fiery story line after that.

 There was a sustainable development internship in Germany, a federal internship at the Department of Defense, and graduation from UW-Oshkosh before 21.
 Fulbright took her to the Rhineland and then a Rotary scholarship sent her to Scotland.
 Twenty-three saw a Master of Letters from the School of International Relations at the University of St Andrews.
 She returned home to Wisconsin where she fell into animal and social welfare, writing and volunteerism, and ultimately created Rotaract Oshkosh.

 Each of those experiences was formative; each was made more meaningful by what was written in the midst of living them.
-Now she is wholeheartedly living another: Assistant Lecturer at the Institute for American Studies at the University of Leipzig in Germany.
-Come fall, she begins teaching children in Nablus with Teach for Palestine and continues in Morocco with the Peace Corps.
+From September 2013 until August 2014 she wholeheartedly lived another as Assistant Lecturer at the Institute for American Studies at the University of Leipzig in Germany.
+She is now teaching English in the Middle East.
+Come January, she moves to Morocco with the Peace Corps.

 I must learn to love the fool in me―the one who feels too much, talks too much, takes too many chances, wins sometimes and loses often, lacks self-control, loves and hates, hurts and gets hurt, promises and breaks promises, laughs and cries.
 It alone protects me against that utterly self-controlled, masterful tyrant whom I also harbor and who would rob me of my human aliveness, humility, and dignity but for my Fool.